New Release Brings Automatic Generation Of Bank Transactions

 Payments and Debits Process Enhancements

-The Total Due shown in the header area has been change to show the Total to Pay.
+The Total Due shown in the header area has been changed to show the Total to Pay.
 This is the total that has been selected to be paid taking into account any suppressed accounts.

 When the Pay or Pay & Remit buttons are selected the confirmation dialog displays the number of accounts to be paid and the total to pay.